pipshunter360/solrouter-private-agent/README.md

 ---

-## The Solution — Private Inference
+## The Solution: Private Inference

-SolRouter is a privacy-first AI inference platform built on Solana.
+SolRouter is a privacy first AI inference platform built on Solana.
 It solves this problem with a completely different architecture:

 Your prompt never travels in plain text.
 Instead it is encrypted on your device before it leaves, using Arcium's RescueCipher with X25519 key exchange.
-The encrypted data is then routed through Solana's decentralized infrastructure to a Trusted Execution Environment — a piece of isolated hardware where even the server owner cannot see what is being processed inside.
+The encrypted data is then routed through Solana's decentralized infrastructure to a Trusted Execution Environment a piece of isolated hardware where even the server owner cannot see what is being processed inside.

 The AI runs inside that sealed environment.
 The response comes back encrypted.
 You decrypt it on your device.
 At no point in that entire process does any server see your actual question.

-This is called end-to-end encrypted inference and SolRouter is one of the only platforms offering it on a live production network.
+This is called end to end encrypted inference and SolRouter is one of the only platforms offering it on a live production network.

 The privacy guarantee has four layers:

-Client-side encryption — your prompt is encrypted before it leaves your device using X25519 key exchange.
+Client side encryption → your prompt is encrypted before it leaves your device using X25519 key exchange.
 Nobody intercepts plaintext.

-Blind backend — SolRouter's servers route the encrypted payload but cannot read it.
+Blind backend → SolRouter's servers route the encrypted payload but cannot read it.
 The backend is architecturally blind to your content.

-TEE processing — decryption and inference happen inside a Trusted Execution Environment.
+TEE processing → decryption and inference happen inside a Trusted Execution Environment.
 This is specialized hardware that creates a sealed isolated environment.
 Even if someone had full access to the physical server they could not read what is being processed inside the TEE.

-On-chain attestations — the privacy guarantees are not just claims.
+On-chain attestations → the privacy guarantees are not just claims.
 They are verifiable on the Solana blockchain.
 Anyone can check that the system is operating as described.

 ---

 ## What This Agent Does

-This project demonstrates two powerful real-world use cases for private AI inference.
+This project demonstrates two powerful real world use cases for private AI inference.

-### Use Case 1 — Private Crypto Research
+### Use Case 1: Private Crypto Research

 The agent runs six encrypted research queries covering the topics that crypto traders and investors actually care about:

 What is SolRouter and why does private inference matter for crypto — understanding the technology you are using.

-What is DeFi and how safe is it for investments in 2026 — a foundational research question that reveals your investment thinking if sent unencrypted.
+What is DeFi and how safe is it for investments in 2026: a foundational research question that reveals your investment thinking if sent unencrypted.

-Top 3 risks of DeFi protocols in 2026 — exactly the kind of pre-investment research you do not want logged on someone else's server.
+Top 3 risks of DeFi protocols in 2026: exactly the kind of pre investment research you do not want logged on someone else's server.

-Current Bitcoin price and market sentiment — live market data pulled through encrypted inference using SolRouter's live web search feature.
+Current Bitcoin price and market sentiment: live market data pulled through encrypted inference using SolRouter's live web search feature.

-Best gaming coins to watch in 2026 — sector research that reveals your investment strategy.
+Best gaming coins to watch in 2026: sector research that reveals your investment strategy.

-Current crypto market situation in 2026 — macro market analysis using real-time data.
+Current crypto market situation in 2026: macro market analysis using real time data.

 Every single one of these queries is encrypted before it leaves your device.
 The responses confirm Encrypted: true on every call.

-### Use Case 2 — Portfolio Risk Analyzer
+### Use Case 2:  Portfolio Risk Analyzer

 The agent includes a portfolio risk analyzer that takes a list of DeFi positions and runs encrypted risk analysis on each one.

-In the demo the portfolio contains three positions — SOL staked on Marinade Finance, USDC on Raydium, and JUP on Jupiter.
+In the demo the portfolio contains three positions.
+SOL staked on Marinade Finance, USDC on Raydium, and JUP on Jupiter.
 For each position the agent sends an encrypted query asking for risk analysis covering smart contract risks, liquidity risks, and market risks specific to that token and protocol.

-In a real-world version a user would input their actual holdings.
-The critical point is that those holdings — what you own, how much, where it is deployed — never leave your device unencrypted.
+In a real world version a user would input their actual holdings.
+The critical point is that those holdings what you own, how much, where it is deployed never leave your device unencrypted.
 Nobody sees your portfolio.
 Not SolRouter, not the AI provider, nobody.

 This is the use case that matters most for serious DeFi users.
 Your portfolio composition is sensitive financial information.
 It should be treated that way.